equipment used at the Northern Utah WebSDR:

 included on the output of a mixer to assure that it was terminated at

-the image frequency, but this was omitted in this "non
+the image frequency, but this was omitted because of the relatively

 Providing the 10 MHz local oscillator is an inexpensive (approx. $2.50 in single quantities) TCXO.
 This device provides just